Why is there little or no reference in books about the influence of the Assyrians and Persians in Egyptian history?

 For what ever reason Iranian and Assyrian influences on Greek and Egyptian culture (let alone on Tibetan Buddhism- don't get me started!!!) are invisible; they are there though, wrapped up in 'Pythagoras', 'Orpheus' and 'Mithras' and finally in Christianity.

 In other words, Iranian (can't keep using the term Persian) and Assyrian ideas became a part of Greek philosophy.
-There doesn't need to be direct copying or transference of whole concepts and ideas for this to be true.
+For this to happen there does not need to be direct copying or transference, or conquest of whole concepts and ideas for this to be true.

 Soul trapped in matter...

-More often than not, the location of the promised, blissful next world is simply far away, the Islands of the Blessed, like The Canary isles, somewhere far away over the horizon.
+The location of the land of the dead stopped being the underworld; it became at first simply far away, the Islands of the Blessed, somewhere far away over the horizon.

 The first step that the soul of man made,